-Kids grow fast, don’t they?
-And early intervention is designed for children from birth up to age three.
+Early intervention is designed for children from birth up to age three.
 At that point, services under early intervention end.
 A transition plan to make the change/transition from Early On® to something else, is part of the Individualized Family Service Plan process.
-Where your child goes and what he/she does after Early On® is an individualized decision.
+Where your child goes and what they do after Early On® is an individualized decision.
 Your transition plan will include what you want next and how to make it happen, and ways to help your child be ready for these changes.
+This planning must start at least 90 days and no more than six months before your child’s third birthday.

 Your service coordinator will schedule a meeting to develop the transition plan (sometimes called a transition conference).
 There are specific important dates so that all the activities can be completed before your child’s third birthday.